![]() |

 |

-The remaining issue is how to extract meaningful
+The issue now is how to extract meaningful

 information from the recorded wind data.
 If I were to take the